LarsJanssen21/LarsJanssen21.github.io/_posts/2024-01-23-ProbeIndirectIllumination.md

 }
 ```

-For any given normal we can generate the coefficients for each order and band in the spherical harmonics using the following function:
+For any given normal we can generate the coefficients for each order and band using the following function:

 ```C++
 SH9 GenSHCoefficients(float3 normal)